madara-alliance/madara/crates/client/rpc/src/RPC.md

 > The `starknet` prefix comes from the secondary macro expansion of
 > `#[rpc(server, namespace = "starknet)]`

-5. Finally, the RPC service is added to tower as `RpcServiceBuilder`.
-Note that the actual RPC selection logic is handled behind the hood by `jsonrpsee`.
+- Finally, the RPC service is added to tower as `RpcServiceBuilder`.
+Note that